mansour-ahmed/mansour.blog/static/content/posts/gridsome-tutorial/gridsome-tutorial.md

 2. Add the plugin and the transformer to Gridsome's config

-Edit your `gridsome.config.js` to look like this
+Edit your `gridsome.config.js` to look like this:

 ```js
 module.exports = {